stopthatcow/stopthatcow.github.io/cheesemaking.md

 Blue stilton and asiago

 ### Ingredients
+I get most of my supplies from [New England Cheese Supply](https://cheesemaking.com/).
+They have a full range of cultures, rennet, moulds and molds.

 #### Milk selection
 Milk is composed of 2 main types of protein: casein and whey.
 Casein is what cheese is made of.
 During cheesemaking the water soluble whey is removed from the milk.
 The remaining casein and milkfat are called curds, which we form into cheese.
 I make most of my cheeses from whole cows milk that I buy at the grocery store.
 I've also made cheese with goat's milk that I usually find at Trader Joe's.
 As long as the milk isn't ultra pasteurized it can usually be made into cheese as ultra pasteurized milk tends to have trouble setting a firm curd.